Air Fryer Recipe

 Method

-- Place flour in a large mixing bowl and gradually add boiling water, stirring until a rough dough forms.
+- Tip the flour into a large mixing bowl and slowly pour in the boiling water, stirring as you go until a rough dough comes together.

-- Knead the dough for about one minute, then transfer to a work surface and knead for 5-7 minutes until smooth and elastic.
+- Knead the dough for about one minute, then move it to a work surface and knead for 5-7 minutes, until it feels smooth and elastic.

-- Divide the dough into four parts, roll each into a thin circle, brush with sesame oil, and sprinkle with spring onions and salt.
+- Divide the dough into four pieces, roll each one into a thin circle, brush with sesame oil, then scatter over the spring onions and salt.

-- Roll the dough into a cylinder, coil into a spiral, flatten, and roll into a pancake about 1/4 inch thick.
+- Roll the dough up into a cylinder, curl it into a spiral, flatten it down, then roll it into a pancake about 1/4 inch thick.

-- Let pancakes cool, slice into wedges, and serve with dipping sauce.
+- Let the pancakes cool slightly, slice into wedges, and serve with dipping sauce.

 Why this works in an air fryer